pjoneja/Portfolio/README.md

 An interactive video selector.
 Visitors press numbered buttons to select videos from a large video catalogue.
 The videos depict the advances in design and technology of jet-powered aircraft, from early, prototypical jets like the Bell XP-59A to a variety of specialized, modern jets like the Lockheed SR-71 and the Airbus A300.
 The exhibit has a simple design on the surface, but like everything else at the museum, it was necessary to take many more details into account while designing the user interface.

 ### Expanding Space mechanical exhibit
+An interactive exhibit intended to show how the expansion of the universe means the space between galaxies expands/distance between galaxies increases.
+Built using a bicycle mechanism, and spring to return to original position, with foam-core galaxies painted flourescent green glued to black spandex.
+Our job as interns was to replace the white LEDs with 400nm, near ultraviolet LEDS that would make the galaxies "glow" as the original design, as well as to perform a maintenance overhaul to worn out pieces.
+No programmable electronics here!

 ### Pixelator live video camera exhibit